zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 the VAL field from Input_3, places it in the A field, computes the calculation, checks alarms, posts monitors, the returns.
-The ao record, Output_3, then fetches the VAL field from the CALC record, applies rate of change and limits, write the new value, checks alarms, posts monitors and completes.
+The ao record, Output_3, then fetches the VAL field from the CALC record, applies rate of change and limits, writes the new value, checks alarms, posts monitors and completes.

 |image1|